-(6A) STAFF PRESENTATION OF REPORT: John Jeleniewski, Senior Planner, presented the staff report: SBA was proposing to construct a wireless communication tower 180' in height (175' tower structure, 5' lightning rod) on the referenced property owned by William D. Hyatt.
-The property was located in the zoned jurisdiction of U.S. 441 Gateway Development Ordinance and in the Rural Living district, which allowed for telecommunications towers.
-The tower and supporting facilities would be located in the southeast portion of the property and would be contained within a 100'x100' leased area.
-Within the leased area, a 35'x60' compound was proposed, which would contain the 180' monopole tower and a 288 square foot Verizon equipment shelter; all of which would be surrounded by chain-link fence, 8' in height.
-The area within the 35'x60' compound would also accommodate three additional equipment shelters for future communication providers to collocate.
-The area immediately beyond the 35'x60' compound would be landscaped with approximately 20 evergreen trees (Carolina Sapphire, min.
+(6A) STAFF PRESENTATION OF REPORT: John Jeleniewski, Senior Planner, presented the staff report: Capital Telecom is proposing to construct a wireless communication tower 179' in total height (175' tower structure, 4' lightning rod) on the referenced property owned by the Loval Order of Moose.
+This property is not located in a zoned jurisdiction, however, the Jackson County Wireless Communications Ordinance will apply.
+The tower and supporting facilities will be located on the eastern portion of the property and will be contained within a 54'x70' "leased" area; the existing accessory building in this location will be removed prior to the commencement of construction.
+Within the leased area, a 44'x60' secured compound is proposed which will contain the monopole tower, meter rack and future equipment shelters; all of which will be surrounded by a secured chain-link fence, 8' in height.
+The area immediately beyond the 44'x60' compound will be landscaped with approximately 16 evergreen trees (Carolina Sapphire, min.
 2" caliper), 10' on-center, in a 10' wide mulched bufferyard.
-The proposed facility (leased area) would be served by a minimum 12' wide paved access driveway, approximately 150' in length, averaging 20% in slope and would be a created access from the existing private drive serving the Hyatt residence.
-The Hyatt property was accessed from a public roadway, Worley Farm Road (S.R.
-1405), which was immediately adjacent to U.S. Highway 74.
-The proposed site construction plans showed grading in the immediate area of the tower compound (35'x60') and a retaining wall 11' in height would be necessary due to the extent of the cut grade northeast of the compound area.
-The retaining wall would need to be engineered by an appropriate design professional and would require building permits.
-The submitted site construction plans included measures for erosion control/stormwater compliance; erosion control best management practices (BMP's) would be applied to the site.
-The power service for the proposed facility would be supplied by Duke Energy and any required utility easements will be provided by the property owner.
-The required balloon test was conducted March 19, 2017; notice for this balloon test was published in the Sylva Herald on February 2nd and 9th 2017 and formal notifications were mailed to adjacent property owners on March 1, 2017.
-County Staff and the applicant met in a required pre-application meeting on November 16, 2015 and again on March 14, 2017 (application resubmittal).
-The official Wireless Communication Application was resubmitted and received by the Planning Department on July 24, 2017.
-The Planning Department completed its administrative review of the submitted application on August 10, 2017.
-The applicant was notified via email verifying the completeness of the submitted application package August 11, 2017.
-This proposed tower, supporting accessory structures, site construction and erosion control/stormwater measures would be required to obtain all necessary permits prior to commencement of construction.
-Advertising and posting for the Quasi-Judicial hearing was as follows:
+The proposed facility (leased area) will be accessed by the existing, adjacent paved parking area on the Moose Lodge property which is adjacent to Skyland Drive (S.R.
+1432) and is a public right-of-way maintained by the NCDOT.
+The proposed site construction plans show minimal grading of the proposed leased area (54'x70') and no retaining walls will be required.
+The submitted site construction plans include measures for erosion control/stormwater compliance; erosion control best management practices (BMP's) will be applied to this site.
+The power service for this proposed facility will be supplied by Duke Energy and any required utility easements will be provided by the property owner.
+The required balloon test was conducted on November 17, 2018; notice for this balloon test was published in the Sylva Herald on October 31/November 7 2018 and formal notifications of this test were mailed to adjacent property owners on October 22, 2018.
+Jackson County Staff and the applicant met in a required "pre-application" meeting on October 31, 2018.
+The official Wireless Communication Application was and received by the Jackson County Planning Department on December 28, 2018.
+The Jackson County Planning Department completed its administrative review of the submitted application on January 24, 2018.
+This proposed tower, supporting accessory structures, site construction and erosion control/stormwater measures will be required to obtain all necessary permits prior to commencement of construction.
+Advertising and posting for the quasi-judicial hearing is as follows:

-- At a scheduled meeting on September 18, 2017, the Board of County Commissioners called for a Quasi-Judicial hearing to be heard on October 17, 2017 at 1:30 p.m. - The Quasi-Judicial hearing was advertised in the Sylva Herald on October 5th and 12th of 2017. - Adjacent property owners were mailed notices of the Quasi-Judicial hearing on October 3, 2017. - The property was posted with notice of the Quasi-Judicial hearing on October 3, 2017.
+- At their scheduled Board meeting on February 5, 2019, the Board of County Commissioners called for a quasi-judicial hearing to be heard on February 26, 2019 at 1:00 p.m. - The quasi-judicial hearing was advertised in the Sylva Herald on February 14th and 21st, 2019. - Adjacent property owners were mailed notices of the quasi-judicial hearing on February 11, 2019. - The property was posted with notice of the quasi-judicial hearing on February 11, 2019.

 Procedural Requirements for a Wireless Communication Facilities Permit (Conditional Use Permit): The procedures set forth for the review and consideration of the proposed Wireless Communication Facilities permit shall be followed for new Wireless Support Structures, substantial modifications, and any other proposal requiring a Wireless Communication Facilities permit as required or otherwise specified in this section.
-The procedure for review and approval of a Wireless Communication Facilities permit shall be a Conditional Use Permit process, which will require a quasi-judicial hearing by the Jackson County Board of Commissioners.
+The procedure for review and approval of a Wireless Communication Facilities permit shall be a 2 Conditional Use Permit process, which will require a quasi-judicial hearing by the Jackson County Board of Commissioners.